krother/python_fundamentals_nobleprog/input_output/writing_files.rst

 ----

-Writw a table to a text file
+Write a table to a text file
 ----------------------------

 A straightforward pattern to write multiple columns to a file uses a